MIT Canvas Landing Page

 - Alumni - use Infinite Connection beginning on July 1, of your graduation year

-- All other users (e.g. Guests) - contact your TA or Instructor for them to sponsor an MIT Guest Account on your behalf
+- All other users - you will need a guest MIT user account to access Canvas; contact your TA or Instructor and ask them to sponsor an MIT Guest Account on your behalf

 Having trouble logging into Canvas?
 Contact the IS&T Service Desk 24x7 via phone call to 617-253-1101 or via email to email@example.com.